phish108/empxl/doc/index.md

 - VREPEAT(value, n_times) - repeats a value n-times as a column vector
 - HREPEAT(value, n_times) - repeats a value n-times as a line vector

-- MTRIAGONAL(size) - creates a triangonal matrix of size
+- MTRIAG(size) - creates a triangonal matrix of size with diagnoal values
+- MTRIAG.FLEX(size, lower, strict) - creates lower and upper triangle matrices.
+If strict is TRUE, then the diagonal values are 0.

 - STAT.SIGN(value) - implements the sign function that returns -1, 0, or 1 for a given value